maarten-pennings/Lego-Mindstorms/ms4/faq.md

 set_image( 0b_01110_00000_00100_00000_00000 )
 ```

+todo: show result

-## Why is there a wait until helper in Python?
+## Why is there a wait-until helper in Python?

 ## How can I do parallel tasks in Python?

+## How do I add an extension?

 (end)